Stamp Duty on Transfer of Property Between Spouses

 ID1 Forms - Easy Online ID Verification.

-How to transfer shares in property from husband to wife for tax efficiency
+How to transfer shares in property for tax efficiency

 Beneficial interest refers to the economic ownership of a property, as opposed to legal title, which is the formal ownership.
 Think of beneficial interest as the right to enjoy the financial benefits of the property, such as rental income, while legal title is the right to own it on paper.